T351 Week 11 - Spring 2015

 another, and apply the effect to the new sequence.

 - Avid Media Composer - Add the effect to a filler video track directly above the selection

 In terms of the law, news & entertainment programming are viewed differently

-and afforded different restrictions.
+and afforded different restrictions or freedoms.

 As producers, videographers, or editors, it's important to understand

-the basics of law as it pertains to TV.
+some of these boundaries and the basics of law as it pertains to TV.